micnncim/kubectl-lab/README.md

 # kubectl-lab

-Almost available as `kubectl get`.
+A kubectl plugin available like `kubectl get`.

 ## Installation